DeviaVir/zenbot/README.md

 ## TODO

+- determine and fix what is causing live trading to underperform vs. paper trading/simulations
+- improve order execution speed, possibly by using market-type orders (incurring taker fees)
+- support for limiting the amount of balance Zenbot can use for trading
+- fix partial filled orders sometimes not getting recognized, due to race conditions
+- tool to generate graph and stats from live or paper trading sessions
+- save sim data to db, for front-end UI
+- make error output compact, no stack trace
 - review PR for Bitfinex
 - more exchange support
 - web UI with graphs and logs
-- "reaper" to automatically trim trades collection to a certain day length
+- "reaper" to automatically prune trades collection to a certain day length
 - "lite mode" for trader, an option to run without MongoDB

 ## Donate